-- a temporary concrete batching plant; - temporary telecommunications infrastructure: - a temporary meteorological mast; - a temporary construction compound and storage area; and - reopening and extension of two of the original borrow pits developed as part of the Gordonbush Wind Farm.
+- a temporary concrete batching plant; - temporary telecoms infrastructure; - a temporary construction compound and laydown area; and - extension to 2 of the original borrow pits.

 Existing infrastructure from the operational Gordonbush Wind Farm would be utilised for the proposed extension where possible and is therefore included within the site boundary.
-This includes the use of the existing operations building; control building and grid substation for the grid connection; existing access tracks and two of the original borrow pits during construction within the site boundary.
+This includes the use of the existing substation for the grid connection; existing access tracks and two of the original borrow pits during construction within the site boundary.

-This report provides details of the proposed reopening of two of the original borrow pits to provide the aggregates required to construct the proposed Development.
-The site is located as shown on Figure 1.
-Figure 2 illustrates the proposed site layout for the Development.
+This report provides details of the proposed reopening of two of the original borrow pits to provide the aggregates required to construct the Revised Development.
+The site is located as shown on Figure 1.0.
+Figure 2.0 illustrates the proposed site layout for the Revised Development.